josephluck/resourceful/README.md

 | param  | object | payload | An object containing the data to be created
 | return | Promise.<object> | The newly created item

-Creates an item and returns a promise resolving with that new item on success.
+Creates an entry and returns a promise resolving with that new entry on success.

 ### .update()